FIRST AID INFORMATION

 Minor cuts and abrasions tend to take longer to dress because of the presence of flowing blood.
 With ITP, you know the injury is going to bleed a lot so allow yourself more time.
 Be patient with yourself, or someone with itp, trying not to get fed up with how much blood is flowing, or how much more difficult it is to fix in comparison to a ‘normal’ person.

-Treating a cut, bleed or abrasion follows the same steps as treating a bruise, however, you will need to consider, at the end of you initial first aid, weather or not the patient with itp will need a stitch, a doctor or a professional to dress the wound.
+Treating a cut, bleed or abrasion follows the same steps as treating a bruise, however, you will need to consider, at the end of your initial first aid, whether or not the patient with itp will need a stitch, a doctor or a professional to dress the wound.

-COMPPRESSION – Apply pressure to the area until you can see a visible reduction in the flow of blood.
+COMPRESSION – Apply pressure to the area until you can see a visible reduction in the flow of blood.
 This may take up to ten minutes.
-At this point if you feel uncomfortable with the amount of blood loss, call a doctor immediately.
+At this point, if you feel uncomfortable with the amount of blood loss, call a doctor immediately.